Wednesday, 30 October 2019

 FIG O KHEJUR ER NOROM PAK

-I am too much into made at home sweets these days, I am just unable to have the store bought ones finding them too sweet to my present taste bud.
-This is not the case for "bhaja mishti" that is fried sweets, specially "jilipi and amriti".... which are nothing but poison for me.
-I get them home rarely for the son and myself.
-Gone are the days when I would want to have "Shaktigarh er Langcha" or "Jilipi" or "kakur dokan er tatka goja" anytime of the day, after having 1/4th of them, my tongue craves for something spicy.
+I am into homemade sweets these days, unable to have store bought ones finding them too sweet given my present taste bud.
+This isn't case for "bhaja mishti" thats fried sweets, specially "jilipi, amriti".... which are poison for me.
+I get them home rarely for son, myself.
+Gone are days when I would want to have "Shaktigarh er Langcha" or "Jilipi" or "kakur dokan er tatka goja" anytime of day, after having 1/4th of them, my tongue craves for something spicy.
 I trust fully my hands when it comes to making of sweets, more because we do not get that quality of sweets here as compared to our place of origin.
-As a child or a teen I was never fond of sweets, particularly of roshogolla....
-I developed a fondness for it way later in life.
+As child or teen I was never fond of sweets, particularly of roshogolla....
+I developed fondness for it later in life.

-It is true if someone has told me that sweets have nothing good to give us.
-Then, I am unable to think of an occasion, festival, ritual without sweets and flowers.
-It is a special day for us at this home and back in India tomorrow and what is better than preparing a wholesome vegetarian sweet with all the goodness of dry fruits and with made at home Indian Cottage Cheese FIG O KHEJUR ER NOROM PAAK.
-In fact, my initial plan was to completely do away with either of sugar or stevia powder, then I thought that will be too much of a torture on my men.
-If I am doing something for them, I must pay my major attention to their taste bud, else my initial plan was to use milk powder, chopped figs and dates only as the natural sweeteners which would have been absolutely fine with Myself and Cristine.
+It is true if someone has told me sweets have nothing good to give us.
+We can't think of an occasion, festival, ritual without sweets, flowers.
+It is a special day for us at this home, back in India tomorrow; whats better than preparing vegetarian sweet with all goodness of dry fruits, homemade paneer / Indian Cottage Cheese FIG O KHEJUR ER NOROM PAAK.
+In fact, my initial plan was to completely do away sugar, stevia, I felt that will be too much of torture on my men.
+If I am doing something for them, I must pay my major attention to their taste bud.
+My initial plan was to use milk powder, chopped figs, dates as natural sweeteners which would have been absolutely fine with Myself and Cristine.
 At one point in the process, I felt my men cannot have it.
-If the family veterans are not around or if I am not cooking for my God's family, I do make it a point to taste the food a bit.
+If family veterans are not around or if I am not cooking for my God's family, I do make it a point to taste food a bit.
 This morning, I had one full.
 Without tasting it, I cannot recommend it for my readers.
-Some went to the man's office for his colleagues.
+Some went to man's office for his colleagues.

-I was preparing this yummy Bengali themed vegetarian sweet with Homemade Indian Cottage Cheese, Milk Powder, Stevia Powder, Figs, Dates FIG O KHEJUR ER NOROM PAAK in between watching two movies....
+I was preparing this Bengali themed vegetarian sweet with Homemade Indian Cottage Cheese, Milk Powder, Stevia Powder, Figs, Dates FIG O KHEJUR ER NOROM PAAK in between watching two movies....
 "Margarita with a Straw" and "Chittagong"....
-After watching "The Sky is Pink," our friend Soumya recommended Margarita which somehow we missed.
+After watching "The Sky is Pink," our friend Soumya recommended Margarita which we missed somehow.
 If something appeals to me, I do some research concerning it.
-I did read about the very qualitative couple director Shonali Bose and Bedabrata Pain, their immense losses, not having a child is a pain, having and losing one is a pain beyond repair.
-I love the Southern Star Revathi, I hope she would enjoy this "non-south-y" sweet given she is so versatile when it comes to taking up roles, so averse to botox jobs being done.
-Kalki is French at birth, so Indian at heart, she can have, the Bengali director duo would surely enjoy.
-Manoj Bajpayee still has some mannerisms, Nawaz-ud-din can make you sit tight through his movies without having a heroine.
-Come do it and send a sweet box to their homes, I do not send friend's requests to celebrities, I am averse to their temperament or tantrums whatever!
+I did read about the qualitative couple director Shonali Bose and Bedabrata Pain, their immense losses.
+Not having child is pain, having, then losing is pain beyond repair.
+I love Southern Indian Star Revathi, I hope she would enjoy this "non-south-y" sweet given she is versatile when it comes to choosing roles, averse to botox jobs being done.
+Kalki is French at birth, Indian at heart, she can have, Bengali director duo would surely enjoy.
+Manoj Bajpayee still has some mannerisms, Nawaz-ud-din can make you sit tight throughout his movies without having heroine.
+Come do it, send a sweet box to their homes, I do not send friend's requests to celebrities, I am averse to their temperament or tantrums whatever!

 INGREDIENTS :